hov1417/picotcpls/README.md

 The application is responsible for freeing its memory, using `tcpls_free(tcpls)` when the connection wants to be closed.

-A tcpls connection may have multiple addresses and streams attached them.
+A tcpls connection may have multiple addresses and streams attached to them.
 Addresses require to be added first if we expect to use them for a TCPLS connection.

 ### Adding addresses

-picotls supports both v4 and v6 IP addresses, which the application can advertize by calling
+picotcpls supports both v4 and v6 IP addresses, which the application can advertize by calling

 `tcpls_add_v4(ptls_t *tls, struct sockaddr_in